aaronjasso/Cordwood/README.md

 * `bounce (speed)`
   -LEDs on both sides appear to bounce up and down

+Lastly, an `allOff()` function is provided to darken all the LEDs at once.

 See the example files for more information.
 Happy coding!